colinator27/GMSDumper/README.md

 # GMSDumper
 A program which can dump/unpack/extract some parts of a GameMaker: Studio game.
 May add repacking soon.

+**Note: This project is old and was made before I had full knowledge of GameMaker data files.
+It also does not support Unicode strings.**

 Currently exports the texture pages, strings, and audio.

 ### To use